Vertex, Merck hepatitis drugs work in HIV patients

 | SEATTLE

-SEATTLE Rival hepatitis C drugs from Merck & Co and Vertex Pharmaceuticals are effective in patients also infected with HIV, the virus that causes AIDS, according to data released on Tuesday.
+SEATTLE Rival hepatitis C drugs from Merck & Co Inc and Vertex Pharmaceuticals Inc are effective in patients also infected with HIV, the virus that causes AIDS, according to data released on Tuesday.

 The Vertex drug had the more impressive results, the data showed.

-The results from midstage trials may raise questions about a notification last month from U.S. regulators and Merck that use of the company's Victrelis drug in such "co-infected" patients could lessen the effectiveness of some widely used medicines for human immunodeficiency virus, or HIV.
+The results from midstage trials follow notification last month from U.S. regulators and Merck that use of the company's Victrelis drug in such "co-infected" patients could lessen the effectiveness of some medicines used to treat patients infected with the human immunodeficiency virus, or HIV.

 Both Victrelis, also known as boceprevir, and Vertex's Incivek, or telaprevir, are protease inhibitors designed to block an enzyme that the hepatitis C virus requires to replicate.

-Merck's mid-stage trial found that 63.9 percent of patients treated with Victrelis and the standard hepatitis C therapy were free of HCV at 48 weeks of treatment, compared with 29.4 percent of patients treated only with interferon and ribavirin.
+Merck's Phase II trial found that 60.7 percent of patients treated with Victrelis and the standard hepatitis C therapy were free of HCV 12 weeks after treatment, compared with 26.5 percent of patients treated only with interferon and ribavirin.

-Two patients on Victrelis and three in the control group had an increase in HIV.
+Three patients on Victrelis and four in the control group had an increase in HIV.

+"These Phase II trials, albeit small in size, demonstrate significant improvement" over treatment with interferon and ribavirin alone, said Dr. Mark Sulkowski of Johns Hopkins University School of Medicine in Baltimore, the lead investigator on the Victrelis trial.

-The Victrelis numbers will be updated to reflect the 12-week post-treatment mark at a presentation in Seattle at the Conference on Retroviruses and Opportunistic Infections later on Tuesday.
+The trial results were reported in Seattle at the Conference on Retroviruses and Opportunistic Infections on Tuesday.

 "The drugs that are used to treat HIV have certain metabolic effects," said Eliav Barr, Merck's vice president, infectious diseases.
 "You have to be careful not to mess with those drug levels."